31 Maoists, two Indian soldiers killed in gunfight

 At least 31 Maoist rebels and two Indian commandos were killed in a gunfight in the dense jungles of central India Sunday, as security forces ramp up efforts to crush the long-running insurgency.

+Two Indian commandos were also killed and two other security force members were wounded, police said.

-More than 10,000 people have been killed in the decades-long insurgency waged by the rebels, who say they are fighting for the rights of marginalised Indigenous people.
+More than 10,000 people have been killed in the decades-long insurgency waged by the rebels, who say they are fighting for the rights of marginalised people in India's resource-rich central regions.

+"So far 31 dead bodies of the Maoists have been recovered," senior police officer Sundarraj P told AFP.

-The official said the toll could be even higher as the police continue to carry out search operations in the area.
+Reinforcements have been sent to the area, he said, warning that the toll could rise as the police carry out search operations.

 "Additional forces have been rushed to the encounter site," he said.